 - Lock bricks together

-- Find objects (e.g. crayon, key, coins) hidden in a bucket filled with bricks
+- Find objects such as crayons, keys, coins), and marbles hidden in a bucket filled with bricks

 - Pick up and drop bricks into a bucket when laying on belly in a net swing

-- Express pleasure at engaging in and completing task
+- Express pleasure at engaging in and completing the task

-- Initiate desire to use LEGO® at subsequent therapy sessions
+- Initiate a desire to use LEGO at subsequent therapy sessions

-Amy Wagenfeld, PhD, OTR/L, SCEM is the Research Coordinator at the Els Center of Excellence in Jupiter, FL and Assistant Professor in the Department of Occupational Therapy at Rush University.
-She received her BS in occupational therapy from Western Michigan University, an MA in human development from Loyola University Chicago, and a PhD in education from Walden University.
-Amy presents on and publishes widely in peer-reviewed and popular press journals, magazines, and books, on topics relating to occupational therapy, interprofessional collaboration with designers, and access to nature.
+Amy Wagenfeld, Ph.D., OTR/L, SCEM, FAOTA is Associate Professor and Capstone Coordinator in the Occupational Therapy Doctorate Program at Johnson & Wales University.
+She received her BS in occupational therapy from Western Michigan University, an MA in human development from Loyola University Chicago, and a Ph.D. in education from Walden University.
+Amy presents on and publishes widely in peer-reviewed and popular press journals, magazines, and books, on topics relating to the health benefits of access to nature.
+Recently, Amy had the honor of working with the Els for Autism Foundation and Dirtworks, PC to design a much used and loved sensory arts garden at the Els Center of Excellence in Jupiter, FL.
 She is co-author of Therapeutic Gardens: Design for Healing Spaces, published by Timber Press.

 This article was featured in Issue 39 – Working Together to Communicate Better